solendprotocol/liquid-staking/README.md

 - versioning
 - whether or not I want to wait for SIP-31 to pass
 - allowing other LSTs to migrate to this module
+- allow each LST to implement a "custom" redeem function.
+There will still be a native redeem in liquid_staking.move, but LSTs can implement an alternative as well.
+The two can have different fees, which can incentivize users to use the custom one if necessary.

 plus a bunch more things that im missing